spark-jobserver/spark-jobserver/README.md

 The `server_start.sh` script uses `spark-submit` under the hood and may be passed any of the standard extra arguments from `spark-submit`.

 NOTE: by default the assembly jar from `job-server-extras`, which includes support for SQLContext and HiveContext, is used.
 If you face issues with all the extra dependencies, consider modifying the install scripts to invoke `sbt job-server/assembly` instead, which doesn't include the extra dependencies.

+### Java 7 vs. Java 8

+Add `export JAVA_VERSION=7-jdk` to `<environment>.sh` (see manual steps above) to get a java 7 compliant version.

+If you are not sure what java version you run on, start `spark-shell` (or `spark2-shell` depending on your distribution) on your cluster and type `System.getProperty("java.version")` into the prompt.

+NOTE: We highly recommend to use java 8 if possible.
+Running on a java 7 jvm requires outdated and unsupported dependencies (for example Akka 2.3.x).

 ### Context per JVM